HEATlab/Prob-in-Ctrl/README.md

 The `stn` folder contains files describing an STN class (which is really a class for STNUs, and more generally could be easily extended to represetn PSTNs) and converting between the class and JSON representations of networks.

 ### Primary Programs

+#### algorithm.py
+Implements algorithms for checking if a network is dynamically controllable (DC).
+If the network is not DC, there are functions for reporting the "conflicts" that prevent the network from achieving controllability.

+##### Details
+Implements the `DCDijkstra` algorithm described in [(Williams 2017)](https://www.ijcai.org/proceedings/2017/598).

 #### stn/stn.py
 Defines STN, Edge, and Vertex classes.